 Let’s have a look at some basic Acro Yoga poses for two (the poses’ names can slightly change depending on the school).

 This is the foundation for more advanced poses and probably the first one you will learn.
 The flyer adjusts the base’s feet position on their groin and leans forward lifting the legs up and grabbing the hands of the base.

 Just like the Front Plank, with hands off!
 Once both of you feel confident, the flyer lets go of the base’s hands and spreads the arms backward.

 From Front Bird, the flyer reaches their hands back to grab the feet while lifting the chest up.

 The flyer can stretch their arms above the head.
 When the flyer wants to come out, the base pushes the upper back of the flyer to a standing position while guiding the feet to the ground.

 This pose is the base for therapeutic Acro Yoga (the base can massage the back of the flyer).

 To come out, connect the hands as in Front Plank and the base slowly guides the flyer back to the ground (allowing enough time for the flyer to recover from a long inversion).

-It has many benefits on your body, your mind, your relationships and can even be therapeutic.
-It is easy to learn and to experiment with new poses.
-It’s great to practise at the beach or at the park with some friends.
+It has many benefits for your body awareness, your mind, your relationships and can even be therapeutic.
+It is easy to learn and experiment with new acro yoga poses.
+It’s great to practice at the beach or at the park with some friends.